microsoft/Kusto-Query-Language/doc/tutorial.md

 [summarize](./summarizeoperator.md) groups together rows that have the same values in the `by` clause, and then uses an aggregation function (for example, `count`) to combine each group in a single row.
 In this case, there's a row for each state and a column for the count of rows in that state.

 A range of [aggregation functions](./summarizeoperator.md#list-of-aggregation-functions) are available.
 You can use several aggregation functions in one `summarize` operator to produce several computed columns.
-For example, we could get the count of storms in each state and also a sum of a unique type of storms per state.
+For example, we could get the count of storms per state, and the sum of unique types of storm per state.
 Then, we could use [top](./topoperator.md) to get the most storm-affected states:

 <!-- csl: https://help.kusto.windows.net/Samples -->
 ```kusto